Walks round March, The Town Centre

 - To Eastwood Cemetery to see the grave of Ben Gimbert GC, a local railwayman, who saved the town of Soham from disaster in 1944.

 The optional deviation to The Sconce is about ¾ mile extra which takes an extra ½ hour with an extra 10 minutes to visit Eastwood Cemetery.

 Even if you do not start your walk at City Road car park it is worth walking through to the right of Somerfield supermarket to look at the Powerhouse Church.
 This is one of the last remaining buildings in Little London, a derelict area cleared in 1970 and now the City Road car and lorry parks.

 The Inclosure Acts of the 1790s saw many poor people evicted from their homes because they could not afford to fence or ditch their properties allowing wealthy land owners to buy their land.
 Many were declared paupers and a number of areas were designated as building sites where poor people were allowed to build a roof over their heads and poor quality housing was the result.

 The arrival of the railway in 1847 brought many men to the area and some of them lodged here.
 Hot bedding was common, when a man went to work in the morning a night worker would get into the same bed before it cooled off.
 In 1849 overcrowding caused disease and cholera to hit March, which brought the town into the national spotlight.
 As a result of a government investigation piped water was brought in for the first time from water filled pits, in Norwood Side, dredged for ballast when the railway lines were laid.

-On leaving the car park turn right into High Street in front of Somerfields.
-You will pass The George Public House on the way to the Museum.
+On leaving the car park turn right into High Street in front of Iceland.
+You will pass Georges Public House on the way to the Museum.

 (1) The Museum, built in 1851 as a girls grammar school, is a must for a visit.
 The Hythe runs directly in front of the Museum.